mongodb-university/csfle-guides/README.md

 For the C# implementation, see the `dotnet` directory.

-For the Go implementation, see the `gocse` directory.
+For the Go implementation, see the `go` directory.